-- You are integrating for the first time. - You upgraded from any previous version.
+- You upgraded from any previous version.

 A cluster configuration is an object in the domain that contains configuration information about the Hadoop cluster.
 The cluster configuration enables the Data Integration Service to push mapping logic to the Hadoop environment.
 Import configuration properties from the Hadoop cluster to create a cluster configuration.